ZeroCM/zcm/docs/lcm_to_zcm.md

   - Poor performance for inter-process message-passing
   - Poor support for embedded-system comms

-We dreamed of being able to uses LCM Types everywhere.
+We dreamed of being able to use LCM Types everywhere.
 Theoretically, we could use the same type specification for messaging in countless contexts, including:

   - Inter-thread (shared-memory)